 Morgan eventually joined a company of rangers in the Shenandoah Valley.
-While carrying dispatches from Fort Edward, Morgan and his companion were ambushed by Indians allied with the French.
+Outside Fort Ashby, Morgan and his companion were ambushed by Indians allied with the French.
 Morgan took a bullet through the back of his neck that crushed his left jaw and exited his cheek, leaving him with new permanent scars.
 Fortunately, Morgan survived the encounter.

 After the outbreak of the American Revolution, Morgan led a force of riflemen to reinforce the patriots laying siege to Boston.
 Later in 1775, Morgan joined the American expedition to invade Canada organized by General Benedict Arnold.
 During the Battle of Quebec, Arnold suffered a wound to the leg, forcing command of the American forces on Morgan.
 The combat, however, resulted in his capture along with 400 other Americans.
 His release several months later was followed by his promotion to colonel.